richadams/php-gracenote/README.md

       }
     }

-Note that URLs to related content (e.g. Album Art, Artist Image, etc) are not valid forever, so your application should download the content you want relatively soon after the lookup and cache it locally.
-If you don't do a BEST_MATCH_ONLY search, then the results may not contain the full collection of metadata (specifically it appears as though mood and tempo are missing).
+_Note that URLs to related content (e.g. Album Art, Artist Image, etc) are not valid forever, so your application should download the content you want relatively soon after the lookup and cache it locally._ Additionally, if you don't do a BEST_MATCH_ONLY search, then the results may not contain the full collection of metadata (specifically it appears as though mood and tempo are missing).

-If you don't know which album a track is on (or don't care which album version you get), you can simply leave that parameter blank:
+If you don't know which album a track is on (or don't care which album version you get), you can simply leave that parameter blank,

     $results = $api->searchTrack("Moby", "", "Porcelin");

-There are also convenience functions to look up just an Artist or just an Album.
+There are also convenience functions to look up just an Artist...,

     $results = $api->searchArtist("CSS");

-Will return the same result array with metadata for the top album by CSS (which happens to be "Cansei De Ser Sexy" at time of writing), and the track info for each album.
+(_This will return the same result array with metadata for the top album by CSS (which happens to be "Cansei De Ser Sexy" at time of writing), and the track info for each album._)

+...or to look up just an Album,

     $results = $api->searchAlbum("Jaga Jazzist", "What We Must");

-Will return a array with metadata for Jaga Jazzist's "What We Must" album, and metadata for each track on the album.
+(_This will return an array with metadata for Jaga Jazzist's "What We Must" album, and metadata for each track on the album._)

 You can also lookup an album based upon the TOC data,